Valeria Spacciante

 Interests

-Valeria has taught Greek and Latin at all levels and has been collaborating with the Columbia Center for Teaching and Learning (CTL) for three years.
-For the 2023–24 academic year, she will be coordinating Columbia's "Pedagogies of Race and Oppression" learning community.
+Valeria has taught Greek and Latin at all levels and has been collaborating with the Columbia Center for Teaching and Learning (CTL) for five years.
+This academic year, Valeria is serving as a Literature Humanities preceptor for Columbia's Center for the Core Curriculum as well as a Teaching Consultant for CTL.

 Selected Publications